orbs-network/ton-vote-contracts/README.md

 5. Proposal: The proposal contract holds the code and information related to a specific proposal.
 It includes details such as the proposal title, description, start and end times, snapshot time, voting system, and voting power strategies.
 Voting results are calculated off-chain, and for more information, you can refer to the [Ton.vote Contracts SDK repository](https://github.com/orbs-network/ton-vote-contracts-sdk).

-For more details about the eacxh contract see the contracts section below.
+For more details about the each contract see the contracts section below.

 ## Mitigate vector attacks